U.S. Arthritis Statistics

 The difference is that plant-based supplements are digested more easily by the body, without gastrointestinal bleeding or pain sometimes caused by drugs.
-At the same time, the body assimilates the nutrients from the plant or herbal supplement into the body’s cells.
+As an addiional benefit, the body assimilates the nutrients from the plant or herbal supplement into the body’s cells.

 Pharmaceutical drugs cannot do this.
 If a drug blocks pain, for instance, it does so by blocking a natural body function at the expense of overall reduction of the body’s own defense, the immune system.